A CSS rule set consists of a selector and a declaration block:

-The selector is normally the HTML element you want to style.
+The selector points to the HTML element you want to style.

-Each declaration consists of a property and a value.
+Each declaration includes a property name and a value, separated by a colon.

-A CSS declaration always ends with a semicolon, and declaration groups are surrounded by curly brackets:
+A CSS declaration always ends with a semicolon, and declaration groups are surrounded by curly braces:

-To make the CSS more readable, you can put one declaration on each line, like this:
+To make the CSS code more readable, you can put one declaration on each line.

 Comments are used to explain your code, and may help you when you edit the source code at a later date.
 Comments are ignored by browsers.

-A CSS comment begins with "/*", and ends with "*/", like this:
+A CSS comment starts with /* and ends with */.
+Comments can also span multiple lines: